-Rebalancing takes place monthly to ensure the Fund remains aligned with its SAA and taking into account known cash flows for the following month.
+Rebalancing takes place monthly to ensure the Fund remains aligned with SAA taking into account known cash flows for the following month.
+The asset exposure ranges are set as a trade-off between the costs of being exactly at the SAA with variations in exposures that do not compromise the Fund's investment objectives.
 Rebalancing takes into account private market investments that are relatively illiquid, such as equity interests in collective investment vehicles that are not traded and have contractual restrictions on redemptions.